Python-Cardano/pycardano/README.md

 [![codecov](https://codecov.io/gh/cffls/pycardano/branch/main/graph/badge.svg?token=62N0IL9IMQ)](https://codecov.io/gh/cffls/pycardano)
 [![Documentation Status](https://readthedocs.org/projects/pycardano/badge/?version=latest)](https://pycardano.readthedocs.io/en/latest/?badge=latest)

-PyCardano is a standalone Cardano client written in Python.
-The library is able to create and sign transactions without depending on third-party Cardano serialization tools, such as [cardano-cli](https://github.com/input-output-hk/cardano-node#cardano-cli) and [cardano-serialization-lib](https://github.com/Emurgo/cardano-serialization-lib), making it a light-weight library that is easy and fast to set up in all kinds of environments.
+PyCardano is a Cardano library written in Python.
+It allows users to create and sign transactions without depending on third-party Cardano serialization tools, such as [cardano-cli](https://github.com/input-output-hk/cardano-node#cardano-cli) and [cardano-serialization-lib](https://github.com/Emurgo/cardano-serialization-lib), making it a lightweight library, which is simple and fast to set up in all types of environments.

-Current goal of this project is to enable developers to write off-chain and testing code only in Python for their DApps.
+Current goal of this project is to enable developers to write off-chain code and tests in pure Python for Plutus DApps.
-Nevertheless, we see the potential in expanding this project to a full Cardano node implementation in Python, which might be beneficial for faster R&D iterations.
+Nevertheless, we see the potential in expanding this project to a full Cardano node client, which could be beneficial for faster R&D iterations.

 ### Installation

+The library is still under development.
+The first release will be published to PyPI soon.

 ### Examples